javierhf/pub-technical-write-me/docs/articles/understanding-apidocs/index.md

 ### API Core Concepts

-In the following table, you will find a basic API-related vocabulary descriptions:
+In the following table, you will find basic API-related vocabulary descriptions:

 | API Vocabulary                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | --------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |